phylo42/RAPPAS/README.md

 - Any marker database from EukRef: <http://eukref.org/databases/>,
 - The curated database of Eukref : <http://eukref.org/databases/>,
 - Or built internally in the lab.

+### Sharing pre-built RAPPAS databases

+While our goal is to allow stable databases that can be broadly shared, RAPPAS is still in active development.
+Some major changes may induce that a recent version (ex: v1.05) becomes incompatible with a DB built using an older version (ex: v1.01).
+Such incompatibilities are clearly stated in the "release" page and the changelog.

 ### RAPPAS database build